habashynn/emails-to-pushbullet/README.md

   3. Save and upload the files to your website
   4. Configure a cronjob to run this script every minute (*/1 * * * * *)

-How to find your PushBullet API key and Device IDs
+PushBullet API & Device keys
 =====================

 API Key: